Jason897571/raccoon-readme-generator/demo/README-DEMO.md

   ## Usage
   When you open the project in your code editor, you will see the following page.

   In the terminal, you should enter node index.js to run the generator.
-Then you need to aswer all the questions in terminal to generate a readme file.

   ![Alt text](./assets/image/usage.png)